cam-inc/viron/packages/app/README.md

 #### Unit Testig
 `npm run test:unit --workspace=@viron/app` to run unit testing.
 Jest is used under the hood.
-Hoping to switch to [Cypress Component Testing](https://docs.cypress.io/guides/component-testing/introduction#What-is-Component-Testing) in the future once it gets in production.
+We are hoping to switch to [Cypress Component Testing](https://docs.cypress.io/guides/component-testing/introduction#What-is-Component-Testing) in the future once it gets in production.

 #### Static Type Check Test
 `npm run test:static --workspace=@viron/app` to type check.